Protection Paladin Mythic+ Guide

 - Shining Light

-- Makes your Word of Glory free after 3 Shield of the Righteous and has a maximum of 2 stacks.
-This talent is integral to playing Protection Paladin!
+- Makes your Word of Glory free after 3 Shield of the Righteous casts, stacking up to 2 free uses.

 - Light's Revocation

-- Allows you to use Divine Shield even when you have Forbearance debuff.
+- Allows the use of Divine Shield even when you have Forbearance debuff.

 - Resolute Defender